nichoth/yo-pull-stream/readme.md

 # yo pull stream

-Turn your view into a duplex stream
+Turn your view into a duplex stream.
+This uses [yo-yo](https://github.com/maxogden/yo-yo/) to render your view, and gives you a duplex stream interface for emitting events and subscribing to changes.

 ## install

     $ npm install yo-pull-stream

 ## example